dotnet/designs/accepted/2020/mono-convergence/globalization-support-in-.net5.md

 See the enhanced invariant mode [proposal](https://github.com/dotnet/runtime/issues/30960) for more detail.

 ## Size Sensitive Platforms
-Existing Xamarin platforms allow customers to choose which set of collation data they would like to add to their apps if any.
-This still makes sense for .NET5 as on some of the platform ICU dependency is not available from the system and we’ll need to bundle it to the final app.
-We could make this available to everyone but it’s most likely we will focus only on platforms which are size sensitive in .NET5 time frame.
+Existing Xamarin platforms allow customers to choose which set of collation data they would like to add to their apps, if any.
+This still makes sense for .NET 5, as on some platforms the ICU dependency is not available from the system, and we’ll need to bundle it to the final app.
+We could make this available to everyone, but it’s most likely we will focus only on platforms which are size-sensitive in the .NET 5 time frame.

 ### Android
 Android has historically relied on ICU for some kind of globalization support.
 From basically the beginning, `Locale` , `Character`, and some classes in `java.text` were provided in the platform globalization.
 If you needed more than that, you could access `libicuuc` directly or choose to bundle another version in your APK.
 That was pretty much the story up until API level 23.